CUFirstaid/cufas-web/content/become-member.md

 ## Become a member of CUFAS

 Becoming a member of CUFAS is easy and allows access to all the benefits it provides.
 These include coming to our Tuesday meetings and our social events.
 All it requires is being a member of the University of Cambridge, Anglia Ruskin University or Cambridge Regional College.
-For 2020-2021, membership is free.
+For 2021-2022, membership is £5.

 To become a member of CUFAS, you should [email the chair]({{< ref "committee" >}}).